Liberty Mutual Transitions to Agile Delivery, Achieves IT Cost Transparency, and Accelerates Cloud Migration with Apptio

 Some of the company’s progress can be attributed to the work of its dedicated Cloud FinOps team.
 FinOps is a cloud operating model developed to help public cloud users manage variable cloud costs in near real time, prioritizing ongoing optimization to ensure users achieve the maximum value for minimal cloud spend.
 In partnership with Liberty Mutual’s Public Cloud group, the Cloud FinOps team works cross-functionally to support development teams as they consider building new applications in the cloud or migrating existing ones to a public cloud platform.

 The goal of the Cloud FinOps team is to ensure cost-effective, responsible cloud migration and public cloud consumption.
 They do this by providing engineering teams with data to consider regarding infrastructure costs, software licensing, and cost optimizations levers.
-Apptio Cloudability is used by the teams to look at different options and pricing across cloud providers, helping them make better decisions about where to deploy workloads.
+IBM Cloudability is used by the teams to look at different options and pricing across cloud providers, helping them make better decisions about where to deploy workloads.

 Another focus of the Cloud FinOps team is cloud cost optimization.
 Using Cloudability’s rightsizing recommendations and flexible reporting capabilities, this team has implemented services to automate Elastic Compute (EC2) rightsizing, as well as automated scheduling to shut down idle environments during non-business hours.